(Disclosure: Some of the links below may be affiliate links)

 And probably even bigger news for Revolut: they got a European Specialised Bank License!
 It is a big deal for the company.
 Revolut is now officially a bank and will soon start offering new services.
 But for us, it will not change much in the short term.

 I have been using Revolut for about two years now.
 During that time, I saved a lot of money by using their free currency exchange services.
 I am curious to see how they will implement this banking license in the future.

-In this post, we are going to see what do these changes mean for me and other Revolut customers!
+In this article, we will see what these changes mean for other Revolut customers and me!
 If you do not know about Revolut, stay tuned!

 Revolut is a kind of digital bank alternative.
 It is not yet a bank.
 But you can store money in any currency on your account.
 In theory, you could even use it to deposit your salary into it.
 But since they are not a bank, you have fewer guarantees on it.

 The most significant advantage of the Revolut account is that you can convert currencies for free!
 This is only free for the first 1250 CHF converted per month.
 But this should be enough for most people.

 Most payment cards will charge a hefty fee to convert currencies.
 For instance, my previous credit card charges me 1.5% to do a foreign currency transaction.
 It is the main reason why I started using Revolut.